-As at September 30, 2021, we had \$0.4 million of cash.
-We need to raise additional capital to fund research, development and corporate activities over the next year which include continued clinical development based on, among other factors, the achievement of BTD, or we may be forced to cease operations.
-As at September 30, 2021, we were committed to pay \$6.0 million of trade and other payables, \$1.5 million for research and development commitments, and \$0.7 million of lease liabilities over the next twelve months.
-Furthermore, our \$6.0 million debenture with Hepalink is due on May 13, 2022.
+As at March 31, 2022, we had \$0.5 million of cash.
+We need to raise additional capital to fund research, development and corporate activities over the next year which include continued clinical development or we may be forced to cease operations.
+As at March 31, 2022, we were committed to pay \$11.6 million of current trade and other payables, \$1.4 million for research and development commitments, and \$0.6 million of lease liabilities over the next twelve months.
+Furthermore, our \$6.0 million debenture with Hepalink is due on May 13, 2023.

-Our cash as at September 30, 2021 is not sufficient to fund our contractual commitments and/or our planned business operations over the next year.
+Our cash as at March 31, 2022 is not sufficient to fund our contractual commitments and/or our planned business operations over the next year.

 We are in active discussions and have, in certain cases, entered into cooperation agreements with multiple parties in respect of funding including various potential COVID-19 clinical trials.
-We have also entered into a definitive stock purchase agreement for a private placement of US\$10 million of equity units.
-The private placement is subject to satisfaction of closing conditions and receipt of all necessary regulatory and stock exchange approvals, and has not yet closed.
-There can be no assurance that the private placement will be completed.

 We will have to raise additional capital.
 If we are not able to raise capital, we may be forced to cease operations.
 These conditions result in a material uncertainty which may cast significant doubt on our ability to continue as a going concern.
-Refer to Note 3 to our condensed interim consolidated financial statements for the three and nine months ended September 30, 2021 and October 31, 2020 for our going concern note disclosure.
+Refer to Note 3 to our condensed interim consolidated financial statements for the three months ended March 31, 2022 for our going concern note disclosure.